Amitabha37377/Awesome_maui/README.md

 - <a href="https://github.com/streetturtle/awesome-wm-widgets">Streetturtle</a> for widgets some of which I used in my config.
 - <a href="https://github.com/BlingCorp/bling">Bling</a> for awesome modules I used in the config (Specially the music player widget)
 - Awesome wm team for creating and maintaining such an amazing window manager

+## ToDo
+- [ ] Dynamic placement of the popup boxes.
+- [ ] A notification panel
+- [ ] A stylish dashboard with some added features
+- [ ] Fixing the bugs and glitches
+- [ ] Adding more widgets and functionality

 ## Contributing
 Contributions to Awesome_maui are welcome and encouraged.
 If you have improvements, new configurations, or additional resources that you would like to contribute, please follow these steps: